 PURPOSE OF MY WORK

-To inspire collective creativity in socially engaged art-sci projects that foster learning, empowerment, and action in order to lessen the impacts of global warming and climate change for all life on planet Earth.
+To inspire collective creativity in socially engaged art-sci projects that foster learning, empowerment, and climate action.

 PROJECT-BASED LEARNING & DOING